 What makes their proof so powerful is that it holds regardless of the physical description of the universe.
 The Borde-Guth-Vilenkin theorem is independent of any physical description of that moment.
 Their theorem implies that even if our universe is just a tiny part of a so-called multiverse composed of many universes, the multiverse must have an absolute beginning.

 In other words, Hawking’s worries about needing a divine kick-starter for our universe haven’t been squelched.
 This may be why Hawking made a pre-recorded phone message for his birthday event which said, "A point of creation would be a place where science broke down.
 One would have to appeal to religion and the hand of God."

 Vilenkin’s recent paper dismantles the three possible options for a multiverse and is in keeping with prior statements he’s made which include the following:

 “It is said that an argument is what convinces reasonable men and a proof is what it takes to convince even an unreasonable man.
 With the proof now in place, cosmologists can no longer hide behind the possibility of a past-eternal universe.
 There is no escape, they have to face the problem of a cosmic beginning.”

 With the passing of the atheist’s recent god, the multiverse, it’s hard not to think about what in philosophy is called “drowning the fish.”
-When atheists or materialists propose spontaneous or self-creating universes, multiverses, quantum mechanics hypotheses and other such things to try and explain reality, they use all the water in the oceans in an attempt to drown the animal (God), but in the end, the fish is still there affirming its existence and presence.
+When atheists or materialists propose spontaneous or self-creating universes, multiverses, quantum mechanics hypotheses, and other such things to try to explain reality, they use all the water in the oceans in an attempt to drown the animal (God), but in the end, the fish is still there affirming its existence and presence.